ElegantEngineeringTech/laravel-media/README.md

   /hls
 ```

-We will define these conversions in the `registerMediaConversions` method.
+We will define these conversions in the `conversions` parameter.

 Here is how our `Channel` class will be defined: